 MISSION AND GOALS

 To nurture a love for learning, within an environment where there is respect, honesty, compassion and laughter.
 We aim to create a happy atmosphere for pupils, in which they feel safe, are extended, and stimulated in all areas of learning.
 The building of self-esteem and confidence are vitally important.
 It is important that the pupils strive to be the best they can be.
 We work towards building the individual strengths of each pupil, as well as equipping them with the necessary skills of independence.

 A balanced learning programme is emphasized to encourage the academic and practical abilities of our learners.
 It is important that pupils should be functionally literate in both Language and Mathematics.
 They also need to develop a general knowledge of the world around them.
-Besides the theoretical and practical side of teaching, pupils are also encouraged in creative thinking skills and problem solving within specific topics.
+Besides the theoretical and practical side of teaching, pupils are also encouraged in creative thinking skills and problem-solving within specific topics.
 Learning takes place individually as well as in groups.
 Differentiation is an important part of our planning.
-An integrated whole language approach is used when teaching the subjects.
-The subjects are taught within the parameters of the Differentiated Curriculum and Assessment Policy Statement (DCAPS) and allows for relevant and appropriate individualized teaching according to a learner’s needs.
-These needs are identified by teachers and therapists during the process of preparing each learner’s Individual Development Plan (IDP).
-We develop an Independent Development Plan (IDP) in order to enhance the individualized education of each child and these IDPs are then discussed with parents in the first and third terms of the school year; allowing all invested parties a common understanding of the goals set for learners.
-These IDP sessions play an important role in learner assessments and the reporting process; which takes place at the end of the second and fourth terms.
+An integrated whole-language approach is used when teaching the subjects.
+The subjects are taught within the parameters of the Differentiated Curriculum and Assessment Policy Statement (DCAPS) and allow for relevant and appropriate individualized teaching according to a pupil’s needs.
+These needs are identified by teachers and therapists during the process of preparing each pupil’s Individual Development Plan (IDP).
+We develop an Independent Development Plan (IDP) in order to enhance the individualized education of each child and these IDPs are then discussed with parents in the first and third terms of the school year; allowing all invested parties a common understanding of the goals set for the pupils.
+These IDP sessions play an important role in pupil assessments and the reporting process; which takes place at the end of the second and fourth terms.